Q: Where are your shelters located?

 Both shelters operate 24 hours per day, 365 days per year.

 FBMS also operates shelters for families throughout the region.
 Families in need of shelter must be referred through the Department of Housing and Community Development.
+Visit our Get Help page for more information.

 Q: What is the procedure to get into the shelter?